The Best Food Experiences and Places to Eat on Aitutaki

 Aitutaki might not have the selection of eateries that Rarotonga boasts, but the quality is still there and, to be honest, we’re just happy to forgo the decision fatigue.
 Within a week on Aitutaki, you can hit all of the culinary highlights, such as the charming Avatea Cafe serving up contemporary fusion food with an island twist.
 Enjoy the alfresco atmosphere and quaint gift shop at its secluded inland location near the village of Tautu.

-Ootu Beach presents a few dining options, with the Koru Cafe not to be missed!
+Ootu Beach presents a few dining options, with the Koru Café not to be missed!
 For a casual dinner, entertainment and drinks, head to the local watering hole of The Boat Shed Bar & Grill.
-Alternatively, take the Aitutaki Lagoon Private Island Resort ferry over to the Flying Boat Beach Bar & Grill for one of the island’s most creative cocktail menus and a vibrant dinner menu that changes daily.
+Alternatively, take the Aitutaki Lagoon Private Island Resort ferry over to the H.M.S.
+Bounty Restaurant & Bar for one of the island’s most creative cocktail menus and a vibrant dinner menu.

 See full reviews of each place to eat, as well as more dining recommendations in the 10 Best Restaurants on Aitutaki, 10 Best Cafes & Takeaways on Aitutaki and 5 Best Bars in Aitutaki.